jeremi/openg2p-documentation/erp/guide/program-management.md

 ![program-men](../images/program-menu.png){:width="80%"}

 Enter the details of your program. `Ends On` is optional and only needs to be specified if your program has a fixed term.
-After this date, disbursements lists can no longer be generated for that program, registrations to that program will be inactivated and that the program closed.
+After this date, disbursements lists can no longer be generated for that program, enrollments to that program will be inactivated and that the program closed.

 ![program-form](../images/program-form.png){:width="80%"}